rubailly/big-data-infrastructure-demo/docs/phase1-notes.md

 ## Next Steps

-After successfully implementing Phase 1, proceed to Phase 2 to add Hadoop HDFS for storing the CDC events.
+✅ Phase 1 is complete!
+Proceed to Phase 2 to add Hadoop HDFS for storing the CDC events.